zipp-cms/zipp/README.md

 # Zipp CMS

+## Archived
+This Project was archived on march 26 2024.
+If Zipp ever returns, it will be written in Rust and svelte.

 Zipp is a small but powerful CMS and of course it's fast 🚀.
 It is intended for small or medium websites that are mostly built from scratch.
 Meaning that you should build a theme for every website and keep it as simple as possible.
 *Not like some other CMS where you need to download 20 Plugins and the administration panels looks like your desk at 4am in the morning!*